NvsYashwanth/machinelearningmaster/README.md

 # ***1. Linear Regression***
 ### `Linear Regression is a supervised machine learning algorithm that predicts a continuous output`

+## Assumptions of Linear Regression Models
+* The relationship between the two variables is linear.
+* All variables are multivariate normal.
+* There isn’t much multicollinearity among the dependent variables.
+A good way to test this is variance inflation.
+* There is little to no autocorrelation in the data.
+If you are unfamiliar with autocorrelation, autocorrelation occurs when the residuals of the variables in the model are not independent of each other.
+* There is homoscedasticity.
+That is, the size of the error does not vary by the sizes of the independent variables.
+The error does not increase substantially if your variables get larger or smaller.
+* The residuals of the linear regression should be normally distributed around a mean of 0.

 ## Prediction Model
 * We define the linear relationship for a given dependent variable `y` as ouput and the independent variable `x`as input.
 The model tries to fit a straight line by predicting the coefficients `m`(slope) and `b`(intercept or the bias term) where variables `m` and `b` are optimized to produce accurate predictions.